Simone Biles sets all-time medal record at gymnastics worlds - WHIZ News

 China took silver and bronze with Liu Tingting on 14.433 and Li Shijia on 14.3, respectively.

 Biles won the floor exercise by a full point, scoring 15.133 despite a step out of bounds on one pass, and blew kisses to the audience after finishing her routine.
-Her U.S. teammate Sunisa Lee took silver, her third medal of the championships, while Angelina Melnikova took bronze for Russia.
+Her U.S. teammate Lee won silver, her third medal of the championships, while Angelina Melnikova took bronze for Russia.

 Biles’ winning routine came after a long wait when Brazilian gymnast Flavia Saraiva requested an inquiry into her score, during which time Biles sat on the edge of the floor.

-Biles has won five events at these world championships after team gold Tuesday, individual all-around gold Thursday and vault gold Saturday.
+Her earlier gold medals came in the team event Tuesday, the individual all-around Thursday and the vault Saturday.

 A fifth place on uneven bars Saturday ended Biles’ chances of winning a medal in all six events, which she did last year in her comeback world championships after a sabbatical in 2017.

+The uneven bars are historically Biles’ weakest event, though she still won a world silver in 2018, and two-time world champion Nina Derwael of Belgium is the strongest contender to stop a gold-medal sweep by Biles and the U.S. women’s team at the Olympics.

-Biles hasn’t confirmed whether she’ll continue to compete after next year’s Olympics, so this could be her last world championships.
-Blowing kisses to the crowd wasn’t meant as a goodbye to the world championships, she said.
+Biles hasn’t confirmed whether she’ll continue to compete after next year’s Olympics, so this week may have been her last at the world championships.
+Blowing kisses to the crowd wasn’t meant as a goodbye to the competition, she said.

 “It’s just a good floor routine, farewell to just the end of this world championship chapter here in Stuttgart,” she said.